What is an Azad Visa?

 2. Is the Azad Visa legal in Qatar?

-No, These Visa Visas are not legal in Qatar.
+No, These visas are not legal in Qatar.
 All foreign workers must have an employer-sponsored visa to work legally in the country.

 3. Can I work for multiple employers with an Azad Visa?